digilabcloudhub/task-repo/README.md

 ATM Machine Solution

-Below are few points of the solutions.
+Below are few points of the solution.

 1. Applications contain two endpoint

     a. atm/balance
     b. atm/withdrawal